Tom Kahn: Living with AIDS

-Earlier in 1986, Kahn had learned that he was infected with human immunodeficiency virus (HIV), "which was then a death sentence".
-Kahn longed to spend his remaining years with his "new and most beloved partner", who was "the love of his life".
-However, he accepted the office of Director out of a feeling of duty, knowing that he was taking "a job that would most surely work him to death".
-He warned his co-workers that his terminal condition would bring intellectual degeneration, and asked that they monitor him for signs of debilitation.
-An upgrade of the International Department's computer systems was to have allowed Kahn to work from home.
+Earlier in 1986, Kahn learned that he was infected with human immunodeficiency virus (HIV), then a terminal diagnosis.
+He wanted to spend his remaining years with his new partner, who was "the love of his life", but accepted the office of director out of a sense of duty, knowing that he was taking "a job that would most surely work him to death".
+He warned his co-workers that his condition would bring cognitive decline and asked that they monitor him for signs of debilitation.
+The International Department's computer system was upgraded to allow Kahn to work from home.

-Kahn died from acquired immunodeficiency syndrome (AIDS) in Silver Spring, Maryland on March 27, 1992, at the age of 53, after having been cared for by his partner and supported by his friends and colleagues.
-He was survived by his partner and also his sister and his niece.
-Kahn planned most of his own memorial service, which was held in the AFL–CIO headquarters.
+Kahn died of acquired immunodeficiency syndrome (AIDS) in Silver Spring, Maryland, on March 27, 1992, aged 53, after having been cared for by his partner and supported by his friends and colleagues.
+He was survived by his partner, his sister, and his niece.
+Kahn planned most of his own memorial service, which was held at the AFL–CIO headquarters.